cristal-ise/cristal-ise/xpath-outcome-initiator/README.md

 - EmptyOutcomeInitiator generates empty Outcome(XML) from XML Schema.
 It is based on SampleXmlUtil of Apache XMLBeans
 - XPapthOutcomeInitiator extends EmptyOutcomeInitiator by updating the generated XML based on XPath expression found in the Job
+    - XPathOutcomeInitiator.PropertyNamePrefix configuration property if you want use 'xpath:' as a prefix in Activities